 With the proper maintenance, concrete can last for decades.
 Learn to maintain your concrete at home and work.

 Concrete driveways can provide many benefits.
-They can improve the curb appeal and, subsequently, the value of your home.
+Naturally, they can improve the curb appeal and, subsequently, the value of your home.
 While they are originally a sizable investment, they are made to last and require minimal care.
-Taking the small measures necessary to maintain your driveway will ensure it continues to look great for years to come.
+Taking the small measures necessary to maintain your concrete driveway will ensure it continues to look great for years to come.
 Here are some of the ways you can protect your concrete driveway.

 - Treat With Care

 This may be the easiest way to avoid damage to your driveway, as it costs nothing.
-While concrete driveways are made to last, they aren’t necessarily meant to take the weight of heavy commercial vehicles.
+Although concrete driveways are made to last, they aren’t necessarily meant to take the weight of heavy commercial vehicles.
 If you have large equipment or are having work done on your property, it may be wise to make sure they aren’t parked on the concrete.

 - Remove Stains Quickly